-If you need to calculate a person's age from their birth date, you can do so with the YEARFRAC, INT, and TODAY functions.
+To calculate a person's age from their birth date, you can use the YEARFRAC, INT, and TODAY functions.
 In the generic version of the formula above, birthdate is the person's birthday with year, and TODAY supplies the date on which to calculate age.
-Because this formula uses the TODAY function, it will continue to calculate the correct age in the future as well.
+Because TODAY always returns the current date, the formula will continue to calculate the correct age in the future as well.

 In the example, the active cell contains this formula: